 Does a sunburn turn into a tan?
 Good question – the answer is not as straightforward as you’d think.
 Technically the answer is no. So then why do some people go to bed with a burn and seemingly wake up with a tan?
 How does that happen?

-Rather than asking does a sunburn turn into a tan, maybe the more correct question is will I have a tan after my sunburn fades?
+Rather than asking does a sunburn turn into a tan, maybe the more important question is will I have a tan after my sunburn fades?

 To fully understand the answer, we are going to look at how skin tans, how it burns, the role of UVA and UVB radiation in those processes as well as their effects on different skin types.